openmultiplayer/homepage/README.md

 Run `npm build` to build a production distribution and `npm run favicon` to generate the favicon if ever the logo changes.

+## Translating

+To add a translation, fork the repo and create a new branch.
+Copy `./language/English.jsx` and rename it to the English name of the language you are translating to.
+Finally, add an entry to the map in `./components/languages.js`.

+Now you can translate the English text, remember to maintain all structure (HTML elements) and only translate the actual text nodes.